-Using fly-posting as a way to advertise is not only a public nuisance, it also conflicts with Planning Regulations.
-Anyone in breach of these regulations can be prosecuted under section 224 of the Town and Country Planning Act 1990 - this includes the person putting up the notices and the owner of the business being promoted.
+Using fly-posting as a way to advertise is not only a public nuisance, but it also conflicts with planning regulations.
+Anyone in breach of these regulations can be prosecuted under section 43 of the Anti-Social Behaviour Act 2003 - this includes the person putting up the notices and the owner of the business being promoted.

-Under this legislation, the Clean Neighbourhood Team can issue Fixed Penalty Notices (FPN) to people caught putting up fly-posters.
+Under this legislation, the Clean Neighbourhood Team can issue fines, called fixed penalty notices (FPN), to people caught putting up fly-posters.
 The FPN fine is £80.
 This is discounted for early payment (within 10 days) to £60.